xiix0/scam/README.md

-Every cloud engenders not a storm.
+She is not refined.
+She is not unrefined.
+She keeps a parrot.
-		-- William Shakespeare, "Henry VI"
+		-- Mark Twain